moorepants/eme171/content/pages/lab-02.rst

   to writing)
 - [5] Need to improve the contributions of one or more members
 - [0] Clear that everyone is not contributing equitably

-Attendance [10 points]

-- [10] Both students attended at least 1 lab session for the two weeks prior to the lab being due.
-- [5] Only one student attended at least 1 lab session for the two weeks prior to the lab being due.
-- [0] Both students did not attend a lab.